Emergency Heroes

-Emergency Heroes is a mission-based driving game developed by Ubisoft Reflections and Ubisoft Barcelona and published by Ubisoft.
+Emergency Heroes is a 2008 mission-based driving game developed by Ubisoft Reflections and Ubisoft Barcelona and published by Ubisoft for the Nintendo Wii.

 Story

 The story centres around Zach Harper a former cadet of the futuristic Emergency Heroes team, an emergency service that combines the roles of police, firefighter and Emergency medical services.
 Harper was forced to quit the program after his actions led to the alleged death of a fellow cadet.
 He is called back up by Captain Walters after the team is overwhelmed by a wave of disasters and criminals afflicting the city.
 Harper must navigate through the streets of the city of San Alto, putting out fires, rescuing trapped citizens, clearing wreckage and chasing down criminals.

 Gameplay

 The game takes the form of a driving game with the vehicles controlled using the Wii motion controls.
-As a first responder in the game, the player undertakes a series of missions, all of which a performed through racing through a location.
+As a first responder in the game, the player undertakes a series of missions, all of which are performed through racing through a location.
 Simple side activities are also scattered around the map.

 Each mission requires a range of driving abilities utilising a specific vehicle.
 For example, the Rescue Buggies are centered on making jumps, while police missions are structured as car chases.
 There are 12 different variations of rescue vehicles in the game including; Police Pursuit, Police Road Clearance, Firefighter or Rescuer (the other 3 being criminal vehicles).
 The game also features a two player mode for two players.